Create ReAct Agent using OpenVINO and LangChain#

 Create LLM#

 Large Language Models (LLMs) are a core component of LangChain.
 LangChain does not serve its own LLMs, but rather provides a standard interface for interacting with many different LLMs.
-In this example, we select Mistral-7B-Instruct-v0.3 as LLM in agent pipeline.
+In this example, we select following models as LLM in agent pipeline.

-• Mistral-7B-Instruct-v0.3 - The Mistral-7B-Instruct-v0.3 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B-v0.3.
-You can find more details about model in the model card, paper and release blog post. >Note: run model with demo, you will need to accept license agreement. >You must be a registered user in Hugging Face Hub.
+• llama-3.1-8b-instruct - The Llama 3.1 instruction tuned text only models (8B, 70B, 405B) are optimized for multilingual dialogue use cases and outperform many of the available open source and closed chat models on common industry benchmarks.
+More details about model can be found in Meta blog post, model website and model card. >Note: run model with demo, you will need to accept license agreement. >You must be a registered user in Hugging Face Hub.
 Please visit HuggingFace model card, carefully read terms of usage and click accept button.
 You will need to use an access token for the code below to run.
 For more information on access tokens, refer to this section of the documentation. >You can login on Hugging Face Hub in notebook environment, using following code:

 ## login to huggingfacehub to get access to pretrained model